kinestetika/MetaErg/README.md

 ## Module 1.
 Automated annotation of (meta)genomes
 (Development of this module is complete)
-The script performs the following:
+Metaerg 2.0 predicts the following:
 * CRISPR regions using Minced.
 * tRNAs using Aragorn.
 * RNA genes and other non-coding features using Infernal (cmscan) and RFAM.